gholtorf/trust-assembly/apps/browser-extension/README.md

     * The extension should now appear in your list with the name "Headline Stylistic Transformer".
     * Ensure there are no errors during loading.

-### Other browsers

-Some browsers require mutually incompatible code in order to run.
-To use the extension on the Firefox or Edge browsers, use the firefox branch (i.e. git checkout firefox).

 #### Test the Extension